Hans C. Boas, Project Director

 Sumeet Rao, Graduate Student

-Sumeet is a Masters student at the Department of Computer Sciences at UT Austin since Jan 2006 and is a GRA from Fasttex for German Framenet for Summer 2006.
+Sumeet was a Masters student at the Department of Computer Sciences at UT Austin.
+Between January and July 2006 he was a GRA from FastTex for German Framenet for Summer 2006.
 His current research interests include Wireless networks, network security and database systems.
 His interests also include understanding different social and work cultures.

 Email: sumeet@cs.utexas.edu